The bottom line

 |---|---|

 This is not a scientific formula.
 It is a decision tool.
-Its purpose is to slow you down before booking a beautiful-looking tour with fragile logistics.
+Its purpose is to slow you down before you book a beautiful-looking tour with fragile logistics.

 1. Time buffer